Horne v. Department of Agriculture: Thomas' concurring opinion

-Concurrence and dissenting opinion of Justice Breyer
+Breyer's concurring and dissenting opinion

-Justice Stephen Breyer, along with Justice Ruth Bader Ginsburg and Justice Elena Kagan, joined the portion of the majority's opinion that held the raisin reserve requirement constituted a physical taking.
-However, Justice Breyer argued the case should be remanded to calculate just compensation.
-Justice Breyer argued that the value of the fine may not be an appropriate method of valuing the raisins, because there can be no takings if the benefit Horne received from the price inflation was more valuable than the cost of the seized raisins.
-Furthermore, Justice Breyer argued that if Horne received a net benefit from the marketing order, then he could not be excused from paying the fine for violating the order.
+Justice Stephen Breyer, along with Justices Ruth Bader Ginsburg and Elena Kagan, joined the portion of the majority's opinion that held the raisin reserve requirement constituted a physical taking.
+However, Breyer argued the case should be remanded to calculate just compensation.
+Breyer argued that the value of the fine may not be an appropriate method of valuing the raisins, because there can be no takings if the benefit Horne received from the price inflation was more valuable than the cost of the seized raisins.
+Furthermore, Breyer argued that if Horne received a net benefit from the marketing order, then he could not be excused from paying the fine for violating the order.

-Dissenting opinion of Justice Sotomayor
+Sotomayor's dissenting opinion

-Justice Sotomayor wrote a dissenting opinion in which she argued that the seizure of Horne's raisins did not constitute a taking.
+Justice Sonia Sotomayor wrote a dissenting opinion in which she argued that the seizure of Horne's raisins did not constitute a taking.
 The ad hoc inquiry that governs regulatory takings, she argued, is only subject to stricter review in the "three narrow categories" of zoning permit exactions, deprivations of all economically beneficial use, and permanent physical occupations.
-Justice Sotomayor claimed there can only be a physical takings if the owner is absolutely dispossessed of all of her ownership interest.
-Requiring raisin growers to physically give their crop to the government reserve may be "downright silly", but she argued it is not absolute dispossession because the government may later decide to payout some of the reserve raisin sales to the growers.
-Justice Sotomayor also contended the raisin reserve is not a taking because selling raisins is a government benefit.
-While she "could not agree more" with the Court that raisins "are not dangerous pesticides; they are a healthy snack", she still believes that even without safety concerns, the privilege of selling raisins are a government benefit subject to government conditions.
+Sotomayor claimed that there can only be a physical taking if the owner is absolutely dispossessed of all of her ownership interest.
+She stated that requiring raisin growers to physically give their crop to the government reserve might be "downright silly", but that it is not absolute dispossession because the government may later decide to pay out some of the reserve raisin sales to the growers.
+She also contended that the raisin reserve was not a taking because selling raisins is a government benefit.
+While she "could not agree more" with the Court that raisins "are not dangerous pesticides; they are a healthy snack", she still argued that even without safety concerns, the privilege of selling raisins are a government benefit subject to government conditions.